Asterizm-Protocol/asterizm-contracts-evm/DOCS.md

 In parallel mode, the Client Server in the recipient chain is responsible for maintaining the order of execution.

 ## Key Variables
-- `translator`: The address of the Translator Contract
+- `translatorLib`: The address of the Translator Contract
 - `blockAddresses`: Blocking address list map that can not call `initTransfer`, `receivePayload` and `receiveEncryptedPayload` methods
-- `sendedTransfers`: Sent transfers list map that was transferred through initializer (successIncome - transfer success income, successOutgoing - transfer success outgoing)
+- `ingoingTransfers` and `outgoingTransfers`: ingoing and outgoing transfers mappings that was transferred through initializer

 ## Key Methods
 - `initTransfer`: A method to send messages to the Translator Contract
 - `receivePayload`: A method to receive and process public data from the Translator Contract
-- `validIncomeTarnsferHash`: A method to validate transfers that were income in initializer
+- `validIncomeTransferHash`: A method to validate transfers that were income in initializer
-- `validOutgoingTarnsferHash`: A method to validate transfers that were successfully outgoing from initializer

 # [Client Contract](./contracts/base/AsterizmClientUpgradeable.sol)
 ## Purpose: